jtieri/Contacts/README.md

 # Contacts
-Simple contact application developed in Java 12 using JavaFX 12 + Maven
+Contacts is a simple application for managing and viewing peoples contact information.

+Contacts was developed using the OpenJDK 12 and utilizes JavaFX 12.0.1 for the front-end & Maven for project management.